BLOG ARTICLE

 Competition in Payments

 Stablecoins are putting pressure on traditional payment systems by offering faster, streamlined, and cost-effective alternatives.
 They enable domestic and cross-border payments to settle in a fraction of the time and at a fraction of the cost of traditional systems, prompting financial institutions to rethink their processes.
+This competitive edge has led to innovations like digital wallets and will likely continue driving banks to improve their processes to enhance customer experiences.

 New Revenue Opportunities